samboy/ChessVariantResearch/TurtleShell/README.md

 # Repetition of move

+If making a move which recreates a position previously played in this game, with the same player having the move as the previous position, the attacking player must stop the loop.
+An attacking player is defined as the player who, for all board positions in the loop, when the attacker has the move, more capture threats (including check) are on the board regardless of the color of the piece making the capture threat.
+This is calculated by adding together all possible capture moves for each unique board position in the loop per player.
+In case this sum is the same for both players, the player who gives check more often (i.e. has more king capture threats, where a double check is 2 threats) in the loop of moves is the player who must make a different move to break the loop.
+In case the sum of possible captures is the same for both players during the loop, and both players give the same total number of checks (0 or more) in the loop, the player whose move starts the loop must make a different move to break the loop.

-It is not allowed to make a move which recreates a position previously played in this game.
-This is called, in Go, a “Ko” rule.
+This is a modified “Ko” rule.
 When playing with a computer, the computer would enforce this rule.
-When playing on a physical board, the rule would be more subjectively enforced: Someone appearing to repeat the same move would be asked to make another move or forfeit the game.
+When playing on a physical board, the rule would be more subjectively enforced: Someone appearing to attack an opponents piece resulting in a repeat of a previous position would be asked to stop the attack by making another move or forfeit the game.

 # Objective